 We’re diving straight into the wizarding world at the Warner Bros.
 Studio Tour London — The Making of Harry Potter but it really depends which day’s slots you manage to get.
 So feel free to swap this up with other days!

-Word of caution: The Warner Bros Studio tours are extremely high in demand, so book your tickets at least 1 month in advance.
+Word of caution: The Warner Bros Studio tours are extremely high in demand, so book your tickets in advance.

 Get up close with the sets, props and costumes down to the minute details — from the nooks and crevices in every wand to a towering model of Hogwarts castle.
 This is a one-of-a-kind experience you wouldn’t get from Universal Studios Orlando or Japan!